South Korean teens tell how they were left to escape sinking ferry

 Five of them gave their evidence facing away from the court.
 One testified from another room via closed-circuit television.

-The crew members on trial, including the captain, Lee Joon-seok, have said they thought it was the coastguard’s job to evacuate passengers.
+The crew members on trial, including the captain, have said they thought it was the coast guard’s job to evacuate passengers.
 Video footage of their escape triggered outrage across South Korea.

-Two musicians from the Philippines who had been working on the ship testified that the crew appeared to be in a state of panic as they gathered on the ship’s bridge as it started to list, making no effort to get passengers off the vessel.

-“I remember them panicked and worried,” one of the pair, who was identified only by her first name, Alex, told the court.

 The disaster also sparked South Korea’s biggest manhunt as authorities searched for Yoo Byung-un, the man at the head of a family business that operated the doomed ferry.